digirayc/python-slip39/README.txt

   On an secure (ideally air-gapped) computer, new seeds can /safely/ be generated (*without trusting this program*) and the PDF saved to a USB drive for printing (or directly printed without the file being saved to disk.).
-Presently, `slip39' can output example ETH, BTC, LTC, DOGE, BNB, CRO and XRP addresses derived from the seed, to /illustrate/ what accounts are associated with the backed-up seed.
+Presently, `slip39' can output example ETH, BTC, LTC, CY, DOGE, BNB, CRO and XRP addresses derived from the seed, to /illustrate/ what accounts are associated with the backed-up seed.
   Recovery of the seed to a [Trezor "Model T"] is simple, by entering